cardano-foundation/CIPs/CIP-0088/README.md

 update over time, the supported feature set and metadata details pertaining to their tokens.

-This CIP will aim to make use of a hybrid (on and off-chain) information schema to enable maximum flexibility and adaptability as new and novel use cases for native assets (NA) expand and grow over time.
+This CIP will aim to make use of a hybrid (on and off-chain) information schema to enable maximum flexibility and adaptability as new and novel use cases for native assets expand and grow over time.

 ## Motivation

-This CIP was borne out of a distaste for the lack of on-chain token policy intent registration that has been cited as both a centralization and security concern at various points over the preceding two years of NA history on Cardano.
+This CIP was borne out of a distaste for the lack of on-chain token policy intent registration that has been cited as both a centralization and security concern at various points over the preceding two years of native asset history on Cardano.

 ### Example 1: The Cardano Token Registry